-The retrieved HVSR and HVNSR are represented in Figure 11.
-We can assert that most of the stations are characterized by an almost flat H/V curve, independently of the adopted dataset.
-Furthermore, we separately verified that the choice of an arithmetic mean or a squared average of the two horizontal components is almost completely irrelevant to the consequent HVSR or HVNSR measurements.
-The arithmetic average adopted for earthquake data analysis allowed to equally weight possible amplitude peaks related to directivity and azimuthal effects in the HVSR computation.
-On the other hand, the squared average, which generally overestimates the arithmetic average and which was adopted for analyzing the ambient noise data, did not produce higher amplitude peaks: indeed, the retrieved HVNSR curves are flatter than HVSR ones.
+The retrieved HVSR and HVNSR are represented in Figure 8.
+We can assert that the most of the stations are characterized by an almost flat H/V curve, independently of the adopted dataset.
+Furthermore, we separately verified that the choice of an average, which generally overestimates the arithmetic average and which was adopted for analyzing the ambient noise data, did not produce higher amplitude peaks: indeed, the retrieved HVNSR curves are flatter than HVSR ones.